OmarMahili/neutrino-preset-react-linter/README.md

 ## Usage

 - Require this package and plug it into Neutrino
-- Add an eslintrc configuration file
+- Add an eslintrc configuration file (optional)
+- Add a lint script to your package.json (optional)

 `neutrino-preset-react-linter` can be consumed from the Neutrino API, middleware or presets.